Scripture: Lev. 19:20-22. One OT scholar says that this law protected a slave woman when she was caught in the middle between three men.

 In v.
 20, “There must be due punishment” could be translated as “there must be an inquiry” or “an investigation” (NIV footnote, plus other scholars).
 An investigation indicates that the Torah moved away from mob justice in the heat of the moment.
 People were not allowed to pick up stones to execute the woman.
 Evidently, the outcome of the investigation was that illicit sex happened.
 Now what?

 Let’s restate the verses in simple English.

 The slave girl, owned by someone, was betrothed to another man by an agreement, but he is not yet married to her.
-If a third man has sex with her before she is redeemed (bought) from the owner, he has committed a sin, and he must make sacrifice for it and pay a fine.
+If a third man has sex with her before she is redeemed (bought) from the owner or before she is freed in another way, he has committed a sin, and he must make sacrifice for it and pay a fine.
 A virgin slave girl commanded a higher bride price.
 So her value decreased with his sin.
 But neither she nor the interloping lover deserves the death penalty.

 How do the published commentators interpret the two verses?